 Select the account that pays the fees.

-Log on to the CEN console with Account A.
+Log on to the CEN console by using Account A.

 On the Connection with Peer Network Instance page, configure the following parameters and click OK: